Organizers

 "Imagine the Japanese response if the US government were to say publicly that it wished to devote more attention to China than Japan," cables report Assistant Secretary of State Kurt Campbell as asking a high-ranking Japanese official in frustration to the Hatoyama's East Asia Community proposal, highlighting the fact that the US would be excluded of the proposal for new regional arrangements.

-Washington made clear that "the United States did not see Japan's relations with the United States and China as zero sum," and that "such remarks would create a crisis in US-Japan relations."
+A rocky relationship Hatoyama's East Asia Community proposal reflected sentiments in some circles that Japan has been too dependent on the US and was seeking a more "equal relationship" with its ally.
+Yet, as documented by several cables during this period, Washington made clear that "the United States did not see Japan's relations with the United States and China as zero sum," and that "such remarks would create a crisis in US-Japan relations."
 It was also threatened that should "the current trend continue, US patience would wear thin" and "recovery [from such crisis] would be difficult."

 In addition to putting pressure on their Japanese counterparts, US officials operated a rapprochement with senior officials in the Liberal Democratic Party (LDP), a party now in opposition and known to be more "pro-US", in hope the party would regain control of government.